What makes VST unique?

 How can I afford a theological education?

 Although VST’s tuition costs are lower than many comparable private universities, the cost of theological education is high.
-There are many ways to finance your education.
-In addition to their own assets, many students are eligible for student loans from the Canadian or US governments.
-Financial assistance is available from VST in the form of tuition bursaries and scholarships.
-Priority is given to students with B+ average, demonstrated aptitude for ministry, endorsement by their denominational leadership and commitment to fulfill the vision of VST.
+There are many ways to finance an educational program.
+In addition to their own assets, many students are eligible for student loans from the Canadian Federal and Provincial or US governments.
+Financial assistance is available from VST in the form of tuition bursaries, presently up to 50% of tuition.
+For scholarships, priority is given to students with B+ average, demonstrated aptitude for ministry, endorsement by their denominational leadership and commitment to fulfill the vision of VST.

 How do I arrange a visit to Vancouver School of Theology?

 VST hosts two Open Houses each year – one in the Fall and one in the Spring.
-It is a full day and guests can meet faculty, the admissions staff, tour the school, worship in community, eat lunch in community and attend a class in the afternoon.
+The Fall Open House is a full day and guests can meet faculty, the admissions staff, tour the school, worship in community, eat lunch in community and attend a class in the afternoon.
+The Spring Open House happens over a weekend (Thursday to Sunday).
+Along with all the items in the Fall open house, the Spring one includes participation in the G. Peter Kaye annual event.

-As well, you would be welcome to tour the school anytime.
-Just contact Julie in recruitment: [email protected] or 604-822-6502.
+If you can’t make an open house you can tour the school anytime.
+Just contact Julie in recruitment: firstname.lastname@example.org or 604-822-6502.

 For a virtual tour of VST, visit here!